quetzyg/IoTap/README.md

 ## Support & Sponsorship
 If you find this project helpful, consider supporting its development:

 🏆 [Sponsor on GitHub](https://github.com/sponsors/quetzyg)

 ## Disclaimer
-Use responsibly.
-Always ensure you have proper authorization before tapping into network devices.
+Use responsibly!
+Always ensure you have proper authorisation before tapping into network devices.

 ## Security
 If you found a security related issue, please email **security (at) altek (dot) org**.